-What is the Washington Food Bill?
+What is the Good Food Agenda?

-The Washington Food Bill comes out of months of review and preparation, and builds on the work of the Washington State Food Systems Roundtable, a group of leaders representing all aspects of the food system across the state.
+The Good Food Agenda comes out of months of review and preparation, and builds on the work of the Washington State Food Systems Roundtable, a group of leaders representing all aspects of the food system across the state.
 Over the last five and half years the Roundtable has compiled a Prospectus of 213 action items for food system change under thirteen identified food system goals.
 From there, we have identified six measures in four focus areas to pursue as our action strategy.